Hymen Lipman: Career

 In 1840, Lipman succeeded Samuel M. Stewart, then the leading stationer in Philadelphia.
-Three years later, he started the first envelope company in the U.S.
+Three years later, he started the first envelope company in the US.

-In August 7, 1848, he was married to Mary A. Lehman, daughter of Peter Lehman, one of the founders of the Philadelphia College of Pharmacy in Philadelphia.
-They had a son and two daughters.

 In 1862, Lipman sold his lead-pencil and eraser patent for $100,000 to Joseph Reckendorfer, who went to sue the pencil manufacturer Faber for infringement.
-In 1875, the Supreme Court of the United States ruled against Reckendorfer, declaring the patent invalid because his invention was actually a combination of two already known things with no new use.
+In 1875, the US Supreme Court ruled against Reckendorfer, declaring the patent invalid because his invention was actually a combination of two already known things with no new use.

-An incorrect picture of Hymen Lipman that surfaced on the internet in an April 3, 2012, YouTube post (Mr. Hymen Lipman - The Father of Modern Content Editing - This Day in SEO History - Vol 4 by Fathom) has been subsequently used by many others on the internet.
-The picture most often used is not of Hymen Lipman but rather Crawford W. Long of Georgia, credited with first using ether for surgical anesthesia on March 30, 1842.
-Another picture occasionally used as Lipman on the internet is an artist's rendition of a younger Edgar Allan Poe.
+Personal life

+In 1848, he married Mary A. Lehman, daughter of Peter K. Lehman, one of the founders of the Philadelphia College of Pharmacy.
+Their children where Mary, Lewis, and Anna Elizabeth "Lillie" Lipman.

+Lipman died at his Philadelphia home November 4, 1893, aged 76, and his wife a year later.
+Both were buried in Laurel Hill Cemetery.

+Some sources have described him or his family as Jewish, yet Haaretz notes a contemporary obituary describes him as a "self-sacrificing Christian" and his and his wife's gravestone epitaphs contain Christian quotes.
+His contemporary obituary in the Philadelphia Inquirer states he was a secretary of the Philadelphia Sabbath Association, an elder at Philadelphia's Clinton Street Presbyterian Church and later a member of the Grace Protestant Episcopal Church.